 Automation is as good as your data models and your toolchain

 Btw, a toolchain is good but a stable toolchain is better.
-On that front, happy to remind you that the YANG catalog transitioned to the IETF LLC a year ago, guaranteeing that way some permanent support for this part of the toolchain.
-This implies that the YANG catalog can be a stable building block in the toolchain.
+On that front, happy to remind you that the YANG catalog transitioned to the IETF LLC a year ago, guaranteeing that way some permanent support.
+This implies that the YANG catalog can be a stable building block in YOUR toolchain.

 While “playing” with the toolchain and selecting the right YANG modules for automation, we came to the realization that the models metadata are essential.
 For any YANG model, and actually for any particular revision of a model, typical questions are: